Pompeii or Herculaneum – Which Archaeological site should you visit?

 • Anfiteatro (amphitheater)

-• Granai del foro (where hundreds of amphorae and a number of body casts are on display)
+• Granai del foro (where hundreds of amphorae and several body casts are on display)

 • Be sure to visit the small indoor museum near the entrance.
-There are a number of artifacts on display as well as a movie projector with 3D renderings of the city, giving you an idea of what life looked like in Pompeii prior to the eruption of Vesuvius.
+There are several artifacts on display and a movie projector with 3D renderings of the city, giving you an idea of what life looked like in Pompeii prior to the eruption of Vesuvius.

 herculaneum